 - Office equipment such as printers, copiers, computers, IT hardware such as servers

 If you don’t want to use it anymore, have someone else do the reusing.
 If your mind is set on buying new, don’t throw away those items just yet.
 Consider selling, donating, or giving them away.
-You can sell or give it away at a portion of its original price.
+You can sell or give most e-waste items away at a portion of their original price.

 A technique called remarketing can also take those items out of your hands.
-An e-waste remarketing service provider will first identify how best to advertise your equipment; if they see it still has a resale value, they will purchase it from you and sell it after.
-The best ones also offer data wipe services to ensure your sensitive information does not fall in your reuser’s hands.
+An e-waste remarketing service provider will first identify how best to advertise your equipment; if they see it still has a resale value, they will purchase it from you and resale your IT assets.
+The best ones offer data wipe services to ensure your sensitive information from any electronic item does not fall into the wrong hands.

-Refurbish simply means having your items repaired.
+Refurbishing simply means having your items repaired.
 It would be helpful to think about how you can extend the longevity of your electronic devices or appliances first.
 Exhaust all possible ways: avail of repairs or replace parts.
 After that, you can use it again or sell the newly repaired item.
-This will also encourage you to get more serious about electronics even at the buying stage.
+This will also encourage you to get more serious about electronics early at the buying stage and reduce pressure for e-waste recycling.
 Consider quality and length of use, especially if you’re buying in bulk.

 But aside from that, e-waste can also contain valuable materials like tin, nickel, copper, aluminum, and plastic which can be used to create other new products.
 This process supports a bright environmental solution called the “circular economy.”
 In a circular economy, nothing goes to waste: using the right tools and techniques, anything can be broken apart to create something new.

-Recycling is incredibly convenient as well.
+Recycling is incredibly convenient as some ITAD specialists also focus on a convenient waste collection service on top of recycling and remarketing.
 Just call up your e-waste recycling services provider and they will do all the heavy lifting (also literally) of e-waste recycling so you don’t have to.

 At Eco IT Solutions, we are committed to doing what’s right for the environment.
-Our services make it easy for you and your IT company to do the same.
+Our services such as e-waste collection, secure data destruction, and e-waste recycling make it easy for you and your company to do the same.
 From secure data destruction and decommissioning to e-waste recycling, we’ve got you covered.
 Let us know how we can be of help.
 Call us at 02 8055 3775 or email us at email@example.com.
-You may also leave us a message via our online enquiry form.
+You may also leave us a message via our online inquiry form.